Investing in America

 At Gat Creek, we provide meaningful work that is fulfilling and a source of pride.
 We are an employer of choice in our community.
 The average employee tenure is over 10 years, 53% of company employees are women and they occupy 75% of senior leadership positions.

 High quality, affordable health care insurance for employees and their families is a priority at Gat Creek.
-A company nurse is onsite every other week to provide coaching on healthy living.

-A collaborative approach, encouraging safety, participation and innovation, continuously improves the quality and value of our products.
+A collaborative approach, encouraging safety, participation, and innovation, continuously improves the quality and value of our products.
 We are competing in a worldwide market and growing employment in West Virginia at double-digit rates over the past two years.

 Our Manufacturing Business Builds Community